limit07065/data-entry-tool/README.md

 "id": 3
 }

 and so on.
-It may have taken a longer time but the program helped to solve it in seconds :tada: :cheers:
+It may have taken a longer time but the program helped to solve it in seconds :tada: